rerobots/hardshare/doc/install.rst

 SSH keys
 ````````

+An SSH key is required to create SSH tunnels through which remote users connect
+to containers that you host.

 There might already be an SSH key at ``~/.ssh/id_rsa``.
 If not, or if you want to
 create a new pair for this purpose, then::